oysteinp/chess_engine/README.md

 <h1>Chess engine</h1>

-This is simple chess engine project developed in C.
+This is simple chess engine developed in C.

 <h2>Board</h2>
 The state of the board is represented in a "0x88 chess board representation".

     int board[128];
-The benefit from this approach for the simplification of some important calculations due to bitwise operators.
+The benefit from this approach is the simplification of some important calculations due to bitwise operators.

 <h2>Evaluation</h2>
 The engine uses a very simple position evaluation.
 Positive evaluation means that white has the better positioin, while negative means that black has the upper hand.

 1. Material.
 The difference in material between white and black.
 2. Piece placements.
 Each piece has its own table with a score for each position on the board.
 For instance does the knights prefer central positions while a corner placement is the absolute worst.